top of page

 In June 2025 Sam took part in a Wigmore Hall recital of songs by the late-Romantic French composer Mel Bonis, and made his farewell to the RCM as the Narrator in Monteverdi's Il combattimento di Tancredi e Clorinda, directed by Sir Thomas Allen.

-In 2024 Sam was awarded the Clonter Opera Prize – the annual competition for nominees from each of the UK's top music conservatoires – and the Peter Hulsen Orchestral Song Competition with the Sinfonia Smith Square, where he is now an associate artist.
+In 2024 Sam was awarded the Clonter Opera Prize – the annual competition for nominees from each of the UK's top music conservatoires – and the Peter Hulsen Orchestral Song Competition with the Sinfonia Smith Square, where he became an associate artist.

 In May 2024 Sam made his Wigmore Hall debut in a recital with songs by Samuel Coleridge-Taylor and Joseph Horovitz.